Kaslo and Slocan Railway

-The Kaslo and Slocan Railway (K&S) is a historic railway that operated in the West Kootenay region of southeastern British Columbia.
+The Kaslo and Slocan Railway (K&S) is a historic railway that operated in the West Kootenay region of southeastern British Columbia in western Canada.
 The K&S connected Kaslo and Sandon.
 Initially a narrow-gauge railway, the line was later rebuilt to standard gauge.

 Narrow gauge

 Proposal

 The 1891 discovery of silver in the Slocan Range created a mining boom.
 A railway to transport ore was crucial for commercial mining.
 In 1892, the province issued the charter to promoter John Hendry for a standard gauge line, amended to 3 ft narrow gauge in 1894.
 Planned was a western terminal at Cody, with a spur to Sandon.
 The May 1893 stock market collapse and drop in the silver price depressed the economy, which delayed construction and prompted the narrow gauge decision.
 This choice halved construction costs.
 Steamboat connections on Kootenay Lake were southward from Kaslo to Five Mile Point (east of Nelson), which linked with the Nelson and Fort Sheppard Railway.